Visiting Portugal with a baby or toddler is high on many families’ wish lists as one of the first trips to take abroad with their little one.

 Is Portugal Baby-Friendly?

 Yes, Portugal is very baby friendly.
 The Portuguese love babies.
-If you are travelling to Portugal with baby you will probably take on the status of a minor celebrity, people will come up to you asking questions generally coo over your little one.
+If you are travelling to Portugal with baby you will probably take on the status of a minor celebrity, people will come up to you asking questions and generally coo over your little one.

 It is all done in a super friendly way and not intense or anything to worry about.